 “I am a 65-year-old woman, living with my husband.
 Before this project, I faced difficulties when trying to access water for drinking and cooking each day.
 Since I’m an older woman, I do not have the strength to stand in long lines all day, and the distance and effort involved in gathering water from our stream was too much for me to try.
 I had to ask my daughter for help, which made her life more difficult, since her family also needed clean water every day.
 With the new wells, I’m able to get clean water for all my needs, and I no longer need to depend on others for help.”

-“I am a widow with two children, and I am the sole provider for my family, traveling to work as a laborer every day.
+“I am a widow with two children, and I am the sole provider for my family.
+I was traveling to work as a laborer every day.
 Before, we had only two tube wells in our community.
-The two [preexisting] tube wells in our community did not provide sufficient water for drinking and bathing to all the people who live here.
+The two [preexisting] tube wells in our community did not provide sufficient water.
+So many people needed water for drinking and bathing to all the people who live here.
 Gathering a day’s supply of water meant waiting in line for a long time, with people’s needs and frustrations resulting in fights, some days.

-“Once the new tube wells were constructed with help from [Outreach and Dial], I can now easily access clean water for drinking, cooking, bathing and washing clothes.
-There’s no need to travel and wait a long time in lines; I get water right near my house within 10 minutes, and am able to finish my other household duties and get to work sooner.
-This project has made me very happy, because it saves me time and stress, and keeps my family from getting sick from dirty water.”
+“Once the new tube wells were constructed with help from [Outreach and Dial].
+I can now easily access clean water for drinking, cooking, bathing and washing clothes.
+There’s no need to travel and wait a long time in lines.
+I get water right near my house within 10 minutes.
+And I am able to finish my other household duties and get to work sooner.
+This project has made me very happy, because it saves me time and stress.
+And keeps my family from getting sick from dirty water.”

-Stories of committed groups sharing a problem and working together to solve it are certainly inspirational, but every big issue is comprised of numerous personal accounts of hardship and triumph.
-It’s in these experiences where Outreach’s impact truly resonates one life, permanently improved thanks to the belief and hope shared by everyone in the Outreach family.
+Stories of committed groups sharing a problem and working together to solve it are certainly inspirational.
+But every big issue is comprised of numerous personal accounts of hardship and triumph.
+It’s in these experiences where Outreach’s impact truly resonates one life.
+And this life, and the next, and the next, are permanently improved.
+Certainly, this is all thanks to the belief and hope shared by everyone in the Outreach family.
 It adds up.